r-grandorder/tri-hermes/en/pages/Remnants/shimosa.md

 **Missionary:**

-You there, young {(M) man /(F) lady}.
+You there, young [♂ man /♀ lady].
 If there is something you wish to confess, then tell me.
 Just this once, I shall listen to what you have to say.

 **Onui:**